AdityaPai2398/Angular-Starter-/README.md

 # Angular-Starter-
-Will keep updating this as I kepp learning,Hopefuly ;)
+Will keep updating this as I keep learning,Hopefuly ;)